department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/education/discovery-and-research/Slim Alert banner assessment.md

 According to Skyler Schein, there has been no formal discussion on his end about other types of scenarios or use cases for the Slim Alert banner for CST or other aspects of VA.gov.

-This is being rolled out to Production either this sprint (ending 1/2/24) or next.
+This has had a 25% rollout out to Production as of 1/3/24.

 ## What type of information is being communicated via the alert?
 “An item in this claim needs your attention” is all that the Slim Alert states, along with the alert icon.
 There are no button or link CTAs that appear in the Slim Alert banner.